-Recruiting IT talent is a challenge for both startups and established solution providers.
-That job is easier, of course, if the company is based in a state where IT workers make up a bigger share of the total workforce.
+Recruiting IT talent can be a challenge for startup and established solution providers alike.
+The task is easier, of course, if the company is based in a state where IT workers make up a bigger share of the total workforce.

 The states with the highest concentration of IT workers are listed from No. 5 to No. 1.
-The states with the lowest concentration of people with degrees are listed from No. 46 to No. 50 -- the state with the lowest percentage of IT workers.
+The states with the lowest concentration of IT workers are listed from No. 46 to No. 50 -- the state with the lowest percentage of IT workers.